Titan Machinery (NASDAQ:TITN) Releases FY 2023 Earnings Guidance

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-BNP Paribas Arbitrage SA boosted its stake in shares of Titan Machinery by 74.5% in the third quarter.
-BNP Paribas Arbitrage SA now owns 5,197 shares of the company’s stock valued at $135,000 after purchasing an additional 2,219 shares during the period.
-UBS Group AG boosted its stake in shares of Titan Machinery by 755.3% in the third quarter.
-UBS Group AG now owns 5,397 shares of the company’s stock valued at $139,000 after purchasing an additional 4,766 shares during the period.
-Metropolitan Life Insurance Co NY boosted its stake in shares of Titan Machinery by 14.9% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 5,174 shares of the company’s stock valued at $174,000 after purchasing an additional 671 shares during the period.
-Citigroup Inc. boosted its stake in shares of Titan Machinery by 88.6% in the fourth quarter.
-Citigroup Inc. now owns 6,505 shares of the company’s stock valued at $219,000 after purchasing an additional 3,056 shares during the period.
-Finally, NewEdge Advisors LLC purchased a new position in shares of Titan Machinery in the fourth quarter valued at approximately $251,000.
-76.41% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in the stock.
+Metropolitan Life Insurance Co NY increased its position in shares of Titan Machinery by 14.9% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 5,174 shares of the company’s stock valued at $174,000 after acquiring an additional 671 shares in the last quarter.
+BNP Paribas Arbitrage SA grew its position in Titan Machinery by 74.5% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 5,197 shares of the company’s stock worth $135,000 after purchasing an additional 2,219 shares during the period.
+Citigroup Inc. grew its position in Titan Machinery by 88.6% in the 4th quarter.
+Citigroup Inc. now owns 6,505 shares of the company’s stock worth $219,000 after purchasing an additional 3,056 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in Titan Machinery by 1.8% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 173,290 shares of the company’s stock worth $5,839,000 after purchasing an additional 3,076 shares during the period.
+Finally, Sei Investments Co. grew its position in Titan Machinery by 2.1% in the 4th quarter.
+Sei Investments Co. now owns 178,791 shares of the company’s stock worth $6,025,000 after purchasing an additional 3,697 shares during the period.
+76.41% of the stock is owned by institutional investors.

 About Titan Machinery (Get Rating)